 How to tell if a pleco is male or female.

-Now that we’ve gone over some of the specific species, there are a lot of characteristics that are typical for various Loricariidae species.
+Now that we’ve gone over some of the specific species, there are a lot of characteristics that are typical for various Loricariidae species when talking about your fish being male or female.

 Size is a big factor, apparent with many species of plecos.
 In most cases, males are bigger than females (in terms of length) and tend to develop/grow faster.